-Over the years 2013 to 2015, the Company sold 10,869, 11,767 and 13,272 memorial lots and columbarium niches, representing a growth of 8.26% and 12.8%, respectively.
+Over the years 2013 to 2015, the Company sold 10,869, 11,767 and 13,272 memorial lots and columbarium vaults, representing a growth of 8.26% and 12.8%, respectively.
+During the first quarter of 2016, the Company sold a total of 2,927 memorial lots and columbarium vaults.
 The consistent annual increase in sales volume can be attributed to the successful development and marketing strategies of the Company which resulted in attractive locations, competitive pricing and payment schemes offered to its customers.
 Likewise, the Company believes that the increase in the Company's sales volume is attributable to its successful implementation of management systems which focused on improving collection efficiencies, as well as the introduction of insurance plans packaged with its memorial lot offerings.